Wishing I Was Lucky

-"Wishing I Was Lucky" is the debut single of Scottish band Wet Wet Wet, released as the lead single from their first album, Popped in Souled Out (1987).
-Recorded for £600 in Edinburgh, it was released in March 1987 and was their first hit, peaking at No. 6 on the UK Singles Chart and No. 10 in Ireland.
+"Wishing I Was Lucky" is a song by Scottish band Wet Wet Wet, issued as the lead single from their first album, Popped in Souled Out (1987).
+Recorded for £600 in Edinburgh, it was released as the band's debut single in March 1987 and was their first hit, peaking at No. 6 on the UK Singles Chart and No. 10 in Ireland.
 The following year, the song reached the top 20 in Belgium and the Netherlands, while in the United States, "Wishing I Was Lucky" became the group's first of two songs to chart on the Billboard Hot 100, peaking at number 58.

 Tommy Cunningham later said of the song: "I was in a queue in a chip shop in Glasgow when it came on Radio Clyde.
 I felt like shouting to everybody, 'That's me and my mates!'
 It was an incredible feeling I've not forgotten."
 Marti Pellow recorded an acoustic, solo version of the song for inclusion on his 2002 album, Marti Pellow Sings the Hits of Wet Wet Wet & Smile.